aeternity/protocol/serializations.md

 Note:

 * The info field is either present, and of size 4 bytes, or not present (0 bytes).
-The presens of the info field must be signalled by setting the info_flag to 1.
+The presence of the info field must be signalled by setting the info_flag to 1.
 The contents of the info field has no current interpretation, but the plan is to use it to signal information about the miners (e.g., if the miners are aware of a